cweizen/cweizen-DDaNet_model_master/README.md

     * #define CUDNN_PATCHLEVEL 10
     * #define CUDNN_VERSION    (CUDNN_MAJOR * 1000 + CUDNN_MINOR * 100 + CUDNN_PATCHLEVEL)

-## Download Dataset
+## Dataset
-  * The ASL Dataset we use can be downloaded in [here](https://drive.google.com/drive/folders/1NILKG6uPw0bDJ8y6ajXWfp9HhlaToLac?usp=sharing)
+  * The RAW ASL we use can be downloaded in [here](https://drive.google.com/drive/folders/1NILKG6uPw0bDJ8y6ajXWfp9HhlaToLac?usp=sharing)
   * The paper which proposed the ASL Dataset can be found in  [**Spelling It Out: Real–Time ASL Fingerspelling Recognition**](https://empslocal.ex.ac.uk/people/staff/np331/publications/PugeaultBowden2011b.pdf)
     * [1] Pugeault, N., and Bowden, R. (2011).
 Spelling It Out: Real-Time ASL Fingerspelling Recognition In Proceedings of the 1st IEEE Workshop on Consumer Depth Cameras for Computer Vision, jointly with ICCV'2011
+    * The ASL after pre-processing can be download in [here](https://drive.google.com/drive/folders/1ncLtaONh0KWe0OOS4qvGiq0s-fwonjTS?usp=sharing)

+## pre-processing steps
+    * RGB : directly resize to 64x64 and save as .npy
+    * Depth : (1) segment the hand region from RAW 16bit depth image and save as 8 bit image (2) resize to 64x64 and save as .npy

 ## Training Steps
   1. Run **main_RGBD_Smart_woVal_twopath_toTensorChoose_n30p160_noflip.py** with one GPU or multiple GPU to train the Network.
 Moreover, set your certain ArgumentParser or default one.